 What Causes an Overheating Engine?

-An overheating engine can be caused by anything that decreases the cooling system’s ability to function to properly to absorb, transport, and dissipate heat buildup.
+An overheating engine can be caused by anything that decreases the cooling system’s ability to absorb, transport, and dissipate the heat buildup properly.
 Here are some issues that may cause the engine to overheat:

 - Blocked Coolant Passages

 - Cooling System Leaks